-We also made some more traditional easy chocolate-covered strawberries that were a big hit too.
+We also made some more traditional super easy chocolate-covered strawberries that were a big hit, too.

-Today I’m sharing some tips on how to make chocolate covered strawberries with young children.
-I saw these awesome marshmallow-filled chocolate strawberry hearts by 1 Fine Cookie on pinterest and thought they were super cute but who was I kidding?
+Today I’m sharing some tips on how to make heart-shaped chocolate-covered strawberries with young children.
+I saw these awesome marshmallow-filled chocolate strawberry hearts by 1 Fine Cookie and thought they were super cute but who was I kidding?
 It was too advanced for yours truly and my pint-sized assistant.

 We simplified our heart-shaped strawberry Valentine’s dessert below, and if you want the full awesome marshmallow-filled recipe please see 1 Fine Cookie.
-Keep reading to see how we made a kid-friendly version of chocolate covered strawberry hearts….
+Keep reading to see how we made a kid-friendly version of chocolate-covered strawberry hearts.

 - Chocolate candy melts

-- Wire cooling rack, jelly roll pan, parchment paper
+- Wire rack, cookie sheet / jelly roll pan, parchment paper

-First, have kids pour the chocolate melts into an unplugged melting pot like Wilton Chocolate & Candy Melt Melting Pot, or gently heat the chocolate wafers in a saucepan on the stove.
+First, have kids pour the chocolate candy melts into an unplugged melting pot like Wilton Chocolate & Candy Melt Melting Pot, or gently heat the chocolate wafers in a saucepan on the stove.
 Avoid the microwave if you can.
 While the chocolate is melting a safe distance from the kids, have kids wash the strawberries – they can do it!
 Dry the strawberries after washing.

 Next, cut strawberries – older kids can do this step but I found that I had to do it for a five-year-old.
 We made our strawberry hearts by cutting strawberries in half and then half again, then taking off a smidge of one and secure with a toothpick on an angle like this…